 You think, I can do this, I can be all that she needs, and when I have to, I can say goodbye.
 You watch Patrick grooming her feet.
 TurtleDove licks him back, a big lick with her big tongue that encompasses his entire little white chest.
 She is knowing love, and giving love.
 She is caretaken and caretaker.
 She knows how to be silly and hams it up while Paisley is the “fun police”.
 This bemuses TD and makes her even more outrageous.
 Recently TurtleDove celebrated her “birthday” with abandon and rolled down the grassy hill with her birthday hat on sideways and a huge smile on her face.
 Tonite she barks with protectiveness at the thunder, she eats grass with gusto, she hikes and plays and we often forget that she is sick.

 You and the rescue and your friends talk about how much you love her, and even about denial, and how love might cure her, or, how her diagnosis might just be wrong.
 But you know different.
 You have watched cancer firsthand and its an enemy you fiercely hate but also respect.
 You desire to believe, but you just lost your beloved Saige to lymphoma, and your Mother.
 Well, your Mother.
-No words…You absolutely know, if love could save someone from this disease, your Mother would still be here with you and she’d be sitting with Saige.
+No words…You absolutely know, if love could save someone from this disease, your Mother would still be here.

 So you watch.
 You start to notice every little thing.
 Was that a cough, or did TurtleDove just swallow a bug (yes, even bugs are super fun).
 TD is panting.
 Oh no. But, it is 97 degrees and you just got back from a walk and she has the type of nose that makes it harder to catch her breath.
 Besides, the whole pack is panting.
 Uh oh, Patty is licking her (healed) tummy, did he find something again?
 No. No new lumps, it’s only their nightly ritual.

 TurtleDove crawls next to you in bed as you watch Netflix.
 She leans her body against you and sighs with content.
 You realize at that moment that you have fallen in love.
 You love this big bundle who smells of tumbleweeds and dandelions.
 The best things come in small packages, or diamonds are a girls best friend?
 Naw.
 Not even close.
 At least not for you.
-Here is in the dark in the glow of watching Glow, this dog, your larger than life TurtleDove, is a girl’s best friend, well actually she is family.
-You are teary over this, and, despite the dark and her eyes being clouded with cataracts, she notices and they search yours, you with your 20/200 vision, eye mask over one eye so you can see the screen.
-But, you see each other perfectly, for exactly who you are.
+Here in the dark in the glow of watching “Glow”, this dog, your larger than life TurtleDove, is all that can’t be bought.
+She is sunshine, the cleansing feeling after a rainstorm, the smile from a stranger, the scent of a loved one.
+You are teary over this, and, despite the dark she notices and her eyes search yours.
+You with your 20/200 vision, her eyes cloudy with cataracts.
+You see each other perfectly, for exactly who you are.
 What a gift.
 How did I ever get this lucky?
-You pull her in for a hug, she’s substantial and solid, her weight is so comforting.
+You pull TurtleDove in for a hug, substantial and solid, her weight is comforting.

-Later, when you are awake with many of the nightmares you are facing, you are eased by the sound of her gently snoring and reach out to hold TurtleDove’s chubby calloused paw.
-Hibernating with your pack has been the salve, the barrier, to all you have been facing.
+Later, when you are awake with many of the nightmares you are facing, you are eased by the sound of TurtleDove gently snoring and reach out to hold her chubby calloused paw.
+Hibernating with your pack has been the salve, the barrier, the shield to all you have been facing.
 Maybe it will all be ok.
 Maybe life had to happen the way it has to get TurtleDove to you, to her pack, to her family.

 Life moves on.
 Insensitively, it always does.
-A silent grace enshrouds TurtleDove.
-Life (well, rotten humans) handed her many ugly and unjust things without apology, and, no one has been held accountable for the wrongs that have happened to her.
-Still, TurtleDove’s forgiveness, trust, gratitude, and happiness exists wholly.
+A silent ease enshrouds TurtleDove.
+Life (well, rotten humans) handed her ugly and unjust things without apology.
+Still, TurtleDove’s forgiveness, trust, and happiness exists wholly.
 It is hers.
+Each moment is royal gratitude.
 This inspires you, connects you, and somehow makes what you are facing so much less daunting.
 For she has made the impossible happen, just as you are losing so much, you have also fallen in love, with a love that will never let you down, and in this you have gained tremendously.

 Now it has been 6 months since TurtleDove’s diagnosis.
 You had been told she had anywhere from 4 to 12 months.
 TD continues to be the daily and ongoing dose of joy and silliness in your home.
-She is the sunshine, the stars, and the moonlight all in a bodacious doggy form.
+She is the sunshine, the stars, and the moonlight all in a big bodacious doggy.